Summoner-Network/starter-template/README.md

 2. Run: `Python: Select Interpreter`
 3. Select the one labeled `'venv':venv`

-Once selected, VSCode will resolve `summoner` correctly as a dependency installed in `venv/lib`.
+Once selected, VSCode will resolve `summoner_core` correctly as a dependency installed in `venv/lib`.

 ## Cleaning and Resetting